zhangui/python-pubsublitev2/samples/msak/README.md

 # Google Managed Service for Apache Kafka Samples

-This directory contains samples for using the Universal Publisher Client with Google Managed Service for Apache Kafka backend.
+This directory contains samples for using the PublisherClient with Google Managed Service for Apache Kafka backend.

 ## Prerequisites